Home

 Poetry Corner

-Chaplin's First Poet Laureate is Adelaide Northrop, chosen to help celebrate Chaplin's Bicentennial in 2022.
+Chaplin's new and Second Poet Laureate is Victoria Northrop!
+Stay tuned for upcoming readings and poetry events.
+Victoria also happens to be daughter of Chaplin's First Poet Laureate, Adelaide Northrop.
 Read her poem Idylls of the Town.
 Adelaide also wrote a poem to introduce the reenactment of the first Chaplin town meeting, The Meeting, and a poem for the annual Tree Lighting, Evergreen.

 Parish Hill Poets